macrat/ayd/README.md

 #### source:

 This is a special scheme for load targets from a file.
-Load each line in the file as a target URI and check all targets.
+Load each line in the file as a target URL and check all targets.

 Source file is looks like below.